yaswanthteja/Python_Resources/DSA_Using_Python.md

  ```
 pop(index): Removes and returns the item at the given index from the list.
 insert(index, item): Add the item at the specified position(index) in the list
-append(item): Add item at the end of the list.
+append(item): Add the item at the end of the list.
 sample_list = [34, 54, 67, 89, 11, 43, 94]

 print("Original list ", sample_list)